nexmark/nexmark/README.md

 ### Flink Configuration

-Use the default configuration file `flink-conf.yaml` and `sql-client-defaults.yaml` defined in `nexmark-flink/src/main/resources/conf/`.
+Use the default configuration file `config.yaml` defined in `nexmark-flink/src/main/resources/conf/`.

 Some notable configurations including: